rrmerugu/rrmerugu.github.io/_posts/2015-11-27-welcome-to-my-first-jekyll-blog.md

 ---
 layout: post
-title:  Welcome to my First Jekyll Blog!
+title:  "Welcome to my First Jekyll Blog :D"
 ---

 Blogging isn't my thing, and I never imagined setting up a blog using Jekyll.
 Recently starting the new blog with Jekyll and loving it .